Greta Garbo: 1930–1939: Transition to sound and continued success

-Last work, and early retirement (1941–1948)
+1941–1948: Last work and retirement

 With George Cukor's Two-Faced Woman (1941), MGM attempted to capitalize on Garbo's success in Ninotchka by re-teaming her with Melvyn Douglas in another romantic comedy which sought to transform her into a chic, modern woman.
 She played a "double" role that featured her dancing the rhumba, swimming, and skiing.
 The film was a critical failure, but, contrary to popular belief, it performed reasonably well at the box office.
-Garbo referred to the film as "my grave."
+Garbo referred to the film as "my grave".
 Two-Faced Woman was her last film; she was thirty-six and had made 28 feature films in a span of 16 years.

-Although Garbo was humiliated by the negative reviews of Two-Faced Woman, she did not intend to retire at first.
+Although Garbo felt humiliated by the negative reviews of Two-Faced Woman, she did not intend to retire at first.
 But her films depended on the European market, and when it fell through because of the war, finding a vehicle was problematic for MGM.
 Garbo signed a one-picture deal in 1942 to make The Girl from Leningrad, but the project quickly dissolved.
 She still thought she would continue when the war was over, though she was ambivalent and indecisive about returning to the screen.
 Salka Viertel, Garbo's close friend and collaborator, said in 1945: "Greta is impatient to work.
 But on the other side, she's afraid of it."
 Garbo also worried about her age.
 "Time leaves traces on our small faces and bodies.
 It's not the same anymore, being able to pull it off."
 George Cukor, director of Two-Faced Woman, and often blamed for its failure, said: "People often glibly say that the failure of Two-Faced Woman finished Garbo's career.
 That's a grotesque over-simplification.
 It certainly threw her, but I think that what really happened was that she just gave up.
 She didn't want to go on."